luci/recipes-py/doc/turboci.md

 )
 ```

-The target checks must already be in the graph, OR must be created in the same
+The target checks must already be in the workplan, OR must be created in the same
 `write_nodes` call.

 #### Writing Result Data